 This item allows you to adjust the keystroke repeat rate.
-When enabled, you can set the two keyboard typematic controls that follow (Typematic Rate and Typematic Rate Delay).
-If this item is disabled, the BIOS will use the default setting.
+When set to Enabled, you can set the two keyboard typematic controls that follow (Typematic Rate and Typematic Rate

+Delay).
+If this item is set to Disabled, the BIOS will use the default setting.
+The default setting is Enabled.